walker-di/vibe-coding/004-auto-video-editor/README.md

 ---

+## Environment Setup

+1.  **Install Dependencies:**
+    ```bash
+    npm install
+    ```
+2.  **Configure Environment Variables:**
+    *   Copy `.env.example` to `.env`.
+    *   Fill in the required values in `.env` (e.g., database connection string).
+3.  **Database Migrations (Initial Setup & After Schema Changes):**
+    *   Generate migration files (if schema changed): `npx drizzle-kit generate`
+    *   Apply migrations: `npx drizzle-kit migrate`

+## Development Workflow

+We follow an iterative process for development:

+1.  **Review Plan:** Start by reading the `README.md`, paying close attention to the "Current Sprint Focus" and "Implementation Plan / TODO List" sections to understand the next required task.
+2.  **Plan:** Discuss and agree on the specific implementation steps for the next task (using Plan Mode if necessary).
+3.  **Implement:** Execute the planned steps, such as creating/modifying components, stories, API endpoints, or database schemas (using Act Mode).
+4.  **Test & Refine:** Run Storybook, tests (if applicable), or manually check functionality.
+Fix any bugs or address issues identified during implementation.
+5.  **Update Status:** Mark the completed task as "Done" in the "Current Sprint Focus" table and check off the corresponding item(s) in the "Implementation Plan / TODO List".
+6.  **Improve Process:** Suggest and potentially implement improvements to the `README.md` or the workflow itself to enhance clarity and efficiency for future iterations.

 ## Development Methodology

 We will follow a **Behavior-Driven Development (BDD)** approach, focusing on building UI components in isolation first using Storybook.
 This ensures components are well-defined, visually tested, and functional before integrating them into SvelteKit routes and connecting them to backend APIs.